Mae West

-Mary Jane "Mae" West (August 17, 1893 – November 22, 1980) was an American actress, singer, comedian, screenwriter, and playwright whose career spanned more than seven decades.
+Mary Jane West (August 17, 1893 – November 22, 1980), known as Mae West, was an American actress, singer, comedian, screenwriter, and playwright.
 Recognized as a prominent sex symbol of her time, she was known for portraying sexually confident characters and for her use of double entendres, often delivering her lines in a distinctive contralto voice.
-West began performing in vaudeville and on stage in New York City before moving on to film in Los Angeles.

-She was frequently associated with controversies over censorship and once stated, "I believe in censorship.
+With a career spanning more than seven decades, she was frequently associated with controversies over censorship and once stated, "I believe in censorship.
 I made a fortune out of it."
-As her film career declined, she remained active by writing books and plays, performing in Las Vegas and London, and appearing on radio and television.
-In later years, she also released rock and roll recordings.
-In 1999, the American Film Institute ranked her 15th among the greatest female screen legends of classic American cinema.
+West is listed as one of the top 25 female movie stars of all time in the American Film Institute's survey AFI's 100 Years...100 Stars.
+For her contribution to the motion picture industry, she received a star on the Hollywood Walk of Fame.